Telephone: +44 (0)118 921 2264

 One of them is Lorne Lab’s Strep-Check Kit, which can be used for identification of Streptococci, Lancefield’s groups A, B, C, D, F and G.

 Streptococci carry group-specific carbohydrate antigens in their cell walls and after extraction, using a specially developed enzyme preparation, these antigens will agglutinate latex particles coated with the corresponding antibody.
 In the Strep-Check kit, the different reagents are coated with the specific antibody and will agglutinate in the presence of the enzymatically-extracted antigen.
 All the reagents are supplied at optimal dilution for use with all recommended techniques without the need for further dilution or addition.

 Another common Latex Agglutination Test is for Staphylococcus aureus, also known as MRSA, which can cause a range of infections in skin, soft tissue, blood and the lungs whch may result in pneumonia, overwhelming sepsis or death, so routine checking with a staph test kit should be undertaken frequently.
 Over 95% of pathogenic stains of Staphylococcus aureus produce protein A, either with or without clumping factor.
 By placing a drop of test reagent on the staph test agglutination slide and emulsifying 2-4 colonies of the suspect organism in the agent, the slide can then be examined for signs of agglutination after a minute.

-For further information on Lorne’s Latex Agglutination tests or to place an order from within the UK, contact us here.
+For further information on Lorne’s Latex Agglutination tests or to place an order from within the UK, e-mail our team of experts HQ.
 If you're outside the UK, find and contact your nearest distributor by visiting our distributors page.< Back to blog list